rhysd/actionlint/docs/checks.md

 - run: echo 'issue ${{github.event.issue.title}}'
 ```

-an attacker can create a new issue with title `'; malicious_command ...`, and the inline script will run
+an attacker can create a new issue with the title `'; malicious_command ...`, and the inline script will run
 `echo 'issue'; malicious_command ...` in your workflow.
 The remediation of such script injection is passing potentially untrusted
 inputs via environment variables.
 See [the official document][security-doc] for more details.